• Skip to primary navigation

 Chances are you’ll be full after eating one cookie… like many desserts made with nut flours, these cookies are filling and leave you feeling full and satisfied.

-I want to encourage you to get out of your comfort zone and try a new flour.
-I was pleasantly surprised at how neutral the hazelnut flour tasted, and how beautiful my cookies turned out.
-Sure, it took some effort and a few rounds of baking, but it finally worked and I’m so happy it did because now I have my first hazelnut flour recipe and am determined to create more!
+I want to encourage you to get out of your comfort zone and try new flour.
+I was pleasantly surprised at how neutral the hazelnut flour tasted and how beautiful my cookies turned out.
+Sure, it took some effort and a few rounds of baking, but it finally worked, and I’m so happy it did because now I have my first hazelnut flour recipe and am determined to create more!

 hazelnut flour cookies header